 Accommodation:

-There is no dearth of accommodation in Maldives; it is one of the most hi-tech and luxurious places for a vacation.
-The resort category range from clublike self-contained extravagant resort islands with a famous overwater bungalow to dive resorts and wellness resorts.
+The Maldives offers an abundance of accommodation options, making it one of the most high-tech and luxurious vacation destinations.
+Resorts range from extravagant, self-contained islands with iconic overwater bungalows to dive resorts and wellness retreats.

 How to get there: